 How Big Should a DIY Cold Plunge pool be?

-A smaller cold plunge will also be easier to chill down and cost less to run so that is something to think about.
+A smaller cold plunge is also easier to chill down and costs less to run which can add up in the long haul.

 What should I build the walls of the DIY cold plunge pool out of?